Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.06 team ERA ranks 13th across all MLB pitching staffs.
+- The Yankees have a 4.04 team ERA that ranks 13th among all MLB pitching staffs.

+- Yankees pitchers combine to allow 164 total home runs at a rate of 1.3 per game (to rank 20th in baseball).

-- Severino gets the start for the Yankees, his 16th of the season.
-He is 3-8 with a 7.26 ERA and 63 strikeouts in 74 1/3 innings pitched.
+- King (3-5) makes the start for the Yankees, his third of the season.

-- In his last appearance on Wednesday against the Washington Nationals, the righty went 6 2/3 scoreless innings while surrendering one hit.
+- In his last appearance on Thursday, the righty threw 2 2/3 innings against the Washington Nationals, giving up no earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.